SerikovAleksey/SerikovAleksey/README.md

 ### Hi there 👋
+🤔It's the account of student the Moscow Institute of physics and technology🤔
 <!--
 **SerikovAleksey/SerikovAleksey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.